Chapter 336 — Title

 Customer's Duty to Discover and Report Unauthorized Signature or Alteration

-A customer must examine their bank statements promptly and report unauthorized signatures or alterations.
-A customer who …
+A customer must promptly examine the bank statement and any returned items and report any unauthorized signature or …

 336.4-407